-COORDINATION

-- Coordinate the different parts of the work from both, administrative and content perspective as laid out in the general description of objectives of this JA; - Ensure timely submission of the project's deliverables intended for submission to the eHN prior to their bi-annual meetings in order to support the work progress of the eHN members.

-DISSEMINATION

-- Develop an effective, macro and common dissemination strategy as laid out in the general description of objectives of this JA; - Inform the Member States and countries communities about the JA, its orientation and available outputs for further exploitation.

-EVALUATION

-- Elaborate high quality products that add value to the eHealth Network at the policy level; - Verify if the action is being implemented as planned and reaches its objectives; - Evaluation tasks and activities focused on the eHealth Network as the main target group but also on the performance of the WPs delivering input to the eHealth Network.
+COORDINATION Coordinate the different parts of the work from both, administrative and content perspective as laid out in the general description of objectives of this JA; Ensure timely submission of the project's deliverables intended for submission to the eHN prior to their bi-annual meetings in order to support the work progress of the eHN members.
+2 DISSEMINATION Develop an effective, macro and common dissemination strategy as laid out in the general description of objectives of this JA; Inform the Member States and countries communities about the JA, its orientation and available outputs for further exploitation.
+3 EVALUATION Elaborate high quality products that add value to the eHealth Network at the policy level; Verify if the action is being implemented as planned and reaches its objectives; Evaluation tasks and activities focused on the eHealth Network as the main target group but also on the performance of the WPs delivering input to the eHealth Network.

-EMPOWERING PEOPLE

-- Engage citizens, as individuals and users, who should take an active role in this Action; - Empower people to partake in their health and care process by building their capacity to use, understand and control their medical data; - Provide patients with the opportunity to participate actively in the decision making process on their clinical status, alongside their medical professionals.

-INNOVATIVE USE OF HEALTH DATA

-To benefit society from the analysis of large volumes of health data, generated across the healthcare and other sectors.
+4 EMPOWERING PEOPLE Engage citizens, as individuals and users, who should take an active role in this Action; Empower people to partake in their health and care process by building their capacity to use, understand and control their medical data; Provide patients with the opportunity to participate actively in the decision making process on their clinical status, alongside their medical professionals.
+5 INNOVATIVE USE OF HEALTH DATA To benefit society from the analysis of large volumes of health data, generated across the healthcare and other sectors.

-ENHANCING CONTINUITY OF CARE

 Prepare healthcare systems and providers to adopt and implement interoperable cross-border solutions - a key priority to ensure progress in eHealth.

-OVERCOMING IMPLEMENTATION CHALLENGES

-- Implement Interoperability Guidelines in healthcare ecosystems; - Interoperability has been identified as a crucial communication promoter and enabler of the exchange and use of patient information between healthcare providers, such as: hospitals, government, insurers, etc., especially in the context of cross-border health services.
+OVERCOMING IMPLEMENTATION CHALLENGES Implement Interoperability Guidelines in healthcare ecosystems; Interoperability has been identified as a crucial communication promoter and enabler of the exchange and use of patient information between healthcare providers, such as: hospitals, government, insurers, etc., especially in the context of cross-border health services.
+2 eHEALTH NATIONAL POLICIES Introduce the best principles, to ensure post-2021 continuity of eHealth.